MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 <summary><b>How to extend my notification bot to support adaptive card actions?</b></summary>

-To add adaptive card actions in notification bot, see the [steps](workflow-bot-in-teams.md#add-card-actions).
+To add Adaptive Card actions in notification bot, see the [steps](workflow-bot-in-teams.md#add-card-actions).

 <br>